Bingham Arena and Enterprise Centre

 Building an environmentally conscious facility for the community

-We’re on site creating Bingham Arena and Enterprise Centre for Rushcliffe Borough Council, which comprises a leisure centre, community hall and self-contained offices.
+We have handed over Bingham Arena and Enterprise Centre to Rushcliffe Borough Council, comprising of a leisure centre, community hall and self-contained offices.

 The facility will help to achieve Bingham Growth Board’s aspiration to form a connection between the current town centre and the new housing developments in the north of the town.

 Our team attended the official opening alongside the Mayor of Rushcliffe, Cllr Tina Combellack, Rushcliffe Borough Council Leader, Cllr Simon Robinson, the Mayor of Bingham, Cllr Gareth Williams, and Parkwood Leisure Director, Glen Hall.

 Our team celebrated the official opening alongside key stakeholders in the project

 A sustainable facility

 The facility is 78% more efficient in terms of carbon emissions than other leisure centres in the borough and 82% more efficient than similar office developments.

 The leisure centre houses an innovative 25m Myrtha Pool, which utilises a steel frame rather than a traditional concrete solution.
 This design feature alone reduces greenhouse gas emissions by 45%.
 The pool also has added strength and resistance to chemicals and corrosives needed in a pool environment due to its chromium-rich alloy, which in turn will offer a longer life span.